M.C. Escher - Metamorphosis II

 My research interests have gravitated around Haskell programming, with a theme of Random Test Generation.

-My publications are available online, and from the ACM.
+My publications are available online, from the ACM and from the dblp.

 I am part of the SLURP research group.
 The calendar for our meetings is available online.